The Flash

 Rating Summary

-After a conceptually interesting yet horribly rendered and otherwise irrelevant opening action sequence, we find out that Barry’s (aka The Flash) dad, who years before was wrongfully convicted of his wife’s/Barry’s mother’s murder, is up for “another parole hearing.”
-Normally, The Flash wouldn’t hold much hope for his father’s release; however, thanks to some fortunate Wayne tech, the key piece of evidence that could clear his name, a heretofore scrambled video from a grocery store’s surveillance system, has been repaired.
+After a conceptually interesting yet horribly rendered and otherwise irrelevant opening action sequence, we find out that Barry’s (aka The Flash) dad, who, years before, was wrongfully convicted of his wife’s murder, is up for “another parole hearing.”
+Normally, The Flash wouldn’t hold much hope for his father’s release; however, thanks to some fortunate Wayne tech, the key piece of evidence that could clear his name —a previously scrambled video from a grocery store’s surveillance system —has been repaired.
 Unfortunately for him and our titular character, Barry’s dad is wearing a ball cap, and his face is never seen on film.

 This revelation sends The Flash down memory lane, and we see the details of his mother’s murder.
 Then, in a burst of speed brought on by the unhappy memories, Barry finds that he can travel through time.
 So, after choosing to ignore advice on the matter given to him by Ben Affleck’s Batman, he launches himself, Delorean-style, backward through time, intent on saving his mother’s life and his father from a lifetime of incarceration.

-This has the unfortunate yet predictable side effect of creating an alternate timeline/universe with a significantly different timeline than the one he remembers.
+This has the unfortunate yet predictable side effect of creating an alternate universe with a timeline significantly different from the one he remembers.

-The film lacks much emotional cohesion, as we’re not given enough time or enough of a reason to care about the characters that drive most of the plot.
-Further, thanks to the time/multiverse-traveling plot device, any feelings that are engendered by the events or characters in it are largely rendered meaningless by the film’s end.
+The film lacks emotional cohesion, as we’re not given enough time or reason to care about the characters who drive most of the plot.
+Further, thanks to the time/multiverse-traveling plot device, any feelings engendered by the events or characters are largely rendered meaningless by the film’s end.

-While, as a matter of nostalgia porn, it was wonderful to see Michael Keaton suit up once again as Batman, younger viewers have no reason to connect with this specific iteration of the character emotionally.
+As a matter of nostalgia porn, it was wonderful to see Michael Keaton suit up once again as Batman, but younger viewers have no reason to connect with this specific iteration of the character emotionally.
 It’s clear that this left the filmmakers feeling pressured to manufacture an arc for him in the hopes of generating that connection.
 Unfortunately, it doesn’t really work.
-Instead, it feels rushed and as artificial as most of the film’s CGI (and Keaton’s wig) looks.
+Instead, it feels rushed and as artificial as most of the film’s CGI (and Keaton’s wig).

-These rushed character arcs had the unfortunate effect of forcing the audience to accept a slue of illogical actions and elements.
+These rushed arcs had the unfortunate effect of forcing the audience to accept a slew of illogical actions and elements.
 For instance, if Supergirl has been locked up and hidden away from most human contact since her crash landing on Earth and has never been exposed to the English language, how is it that she speaks English (it’s made clear that it’s not thanks to her hearing)?
 Also, if scientists are studying her, why was her super suit left in the room with her instead of being in a laboratory somewhere?
-These are only a couple of seemingly minor yet numerous logical inconsistencies that add up to serve as distractions from the overall narrative.
+These are just a few seemingly minor yet numerous logical inconsistencies that collectively serve as distractions from the overall narrative.

 Sasha Calle does her best with very little.
 She’s neither distractingly bad nor explosively engaging, and she’s not given enough screen time to develop in order for us to tell if she is better than the weak material she’d been given.

 That brings us to Michael Keaton.
-Even though his character is given a weak and unnecessary arc, Keaton slips into Batman/Bruce Wayne like Michelle Pfeiffer into a catsuit.
-At 41 years Ezra Miller’s senior, Keaton’s performance is easily the most effortless, natural, and energetic in the film.
+Though saddled with a weak and unnecessary arc, Keaton slips back into Batman—and Bruce Wayne—like Michelle Pfeiffer into a catsuit.
+At 41 years Ezra Miller’s senior, he still delivers the film’s most effortless, natural, and energetic performance.

-Keaton’s performance notwithstanding, in a film with a production budget in the neighborhood of $220 million, one would expect this superhero summer tent pole film to be a special effects feast for the eyes.
-It is not.
-While the designs are excellent, so much so that they often make up for the dismal execution, the digital effects are among the worst in recent film history.
-It’s as though the technical expertise and limits of 2003 traveled backward in time with The Flash to give us effects that the uncanny valley’s drunk uncle puked up.
-Whether it’s nightmarish-looking babies falling through the sky or time-traveling pocket universes, the team responsible for The Flash’s CGI has set the new benchmark for ineptitude in their field.
+Keaton aside, with a production budget hovering around $220 million, one would expect this superhero tentpole to be a visual spectacle.
+It isn’t.
+The designs themselves are strong—often strong enough to compensate for the dismal execution—but the digital effects rank among the worst in recent memory.
+It’s as if the technical limits of 2003 time-traveled with The Flash, leaving us with visuals the uncanny valley’s drunk uncle puked up.
+From nightmarish, rubbery babies falling through the sky to chaotic time-travel sequences, The Flash sets a new benchmark for CGI incompetence.

 When the credits roll and the third-rate after-credit scene blessedly comes to an end, most of The Flash just sort of exists and will take you from A to B without necessarily boring you, but it won’t move you either.
 It’s worth renting once, but little more.